manab-kb/Object-Recognition-and-Classification-System/README.md

 ### 1. Object Recognition
 The user is given a choice to select local files from the file dialogue of their own device and upload it into the GUI, which passes it on to the *Convolutional Neural Network (CNN)* for processing and returns the *Class Name* of the image with a specific level of accuracy.

 #### *NOTE: Only '.png' files are recognizable by the CNN created.
-Providing any other file type will trigger an error and not let the application proceed further.*
+Providing any other file type will trigger an error and not allow the application to proceed further.*

 ### File Dialogue : Selection of Files
 <p align="center">